Sale High School

 Sale High School (formerly known as Jeff Joseph Sale Moor Technology College and Sale Secondary School) is a secondary school in Sale Moor, Greater Manchester, England.
-Its current headteacher is Adam Rogers, and in 2011, the school was awarded the Good Schools Guide Art & Design Award for the highest points score for girls, taking double award GCSE over 2008, 2009, and 2010 in all English schools.
+Its current headteacher is Adam Rogers, and in 2011, the school was awarded the Good Schools Guide Art & Design Award for the highest points score for girls, taking double award GCSE over 2008, 2009, and 2025 in all English schools.
 Its current student presidents are Oliver Craney and Harriet Gibbs.

+In October 2025, the school became part of the United Learning trust.

 School logo

 The school's logo includes a representation of the dovecote, which was part of the buildings of Sale Old Hall and is now in Walkden Gardens, and a moor-cock, a play on Sale Moor and previously used on the Urban District Council logo.

 Educational offerings

 The school offers a wide range of subjects including GCSEs and vocational subjects.
 It maintains a strong system of pastoral support and support for students with special educational needs.
-Its 2009 Ofsted report noted that it is an improving school with high expectations of its students.
+Its 2009 Ofsted report noted that it was an improving school with high expectations of its students.
 In 2015 the school was inspected, and found to be good.
 A short inspection in 2019 reaffirmed this result.